Fadl ibn Rabi'a: Biography

-Fadl was a son of Rabi'ah ibn Hazim, a great-grandson of Mufarrij ibn Daghfal, the Jarrahid ruler of Palestine in the late 10th and early 11th centuries.
+Fadl was a son of Rabi'a ibn Hazim, a great-grandson of Mufarrij ibn Daghfal, the Jarrahid ruler of Palestine in the late 10th and early 11th centuries.
 The Jarrahids were part of the much larger Banu Tayy tribe.
-His father Rabi'ah was aligned with Seljuks.
+His father Rabi'a was aligned with Seljuks.
 But later Fadl quarreled with the Burid ruler of Damascus, Toghtekin, who expelled him from Syria in 1107/08.

 Afterward, he sought refuge with and formed a pact with Sadaqa, the Mazyadid ruler of Hillah south of Baghdad.

 When Sadaqa challenged the Seljuk sultan in Baghdad, Fadl at first fought alongside him in the vanguard, but then defected to the Seljuks.
 Upon his arrival in Baghdad, he and his tribesmen were rewarded and given lodging at Sadaqa's former Baghdad residence.
 Fadl sought to cut off Sadaqa's desert route toward Syria and asked permission to pursue his strategy.
-The Seljuks gave Fadl their blessing, but once he crossed the Euphrates river in Anbar, nothing is known of his fate.
+The Seljuks gave Fadl their blessing, but once he crossed the Euphrates River in Anbar, nothing is known of his fate.